 |CARLOS SANDOVAL |

 After five years specializing in publications and automotive communications, he migrated to corporate communication at Mastretta Cars, the first company to develop and manufacture a 100% Mexican sports car, the Mastretta MXT.
-He developed the communication strategy, events, marketing, advertising and press contact program.
+He developed the communication strategy, events, marketing, advertising and media program.

-For over 13 years Carlos has written hundreds drive tests and research articles for magazines, web, radio, TV and books, some of them published on magazine covers in several continents.
+For over 14 years Carlos has written hundreds drive tests and research articles for magazines, web, radio, TV and books, some of them published on magazine covers in several countries.
 Carlos drives an average of 150 new cars every year.